ianlewis/slsa-byob-template/README.md

 This section covers adding SLSA provenance generation to an existing GitHub Action.
 This section assumes that you already have a repository set up that contains the code for your GitHub Action.
+You can skip this section if you creating a new GitHub Action.

-Rather than creating a new repository using this template repository, we will copy some of the code from the template repository into your GitHub Action's repository in order to add support for SLSA provenance.
+For an existing GitHub Action, rather than creating a new repository using this template repository, we will copy some of the code from the template repository into your GitHub Action's repository in order to add support for SLSA provenance.

 Set the path to your GitHub Action's repository.